-The construction of onshore and offshore oil and gas pipelines is subject to a number of licenses and permits that are issued by various administrative authorities.
-These include the issuance of an AET by the Minister of Environment and Energy.
-Said license is issued following the preparation and submission of an Environmental Impact Study which is subject to public consultation with the stakeholders and administrative authorities.
-Moreover, the construction and operation of oil and gas pipelines will be subject to the issuance of an Installation and Operation License while the issuance of other secondary licenses and permits (e.g. building permits) may also be required.
+The construction of onshore and offshore oil and gas pipelines is subject to prior environmental licensing and the issuance of an installation and operation license by the administrative authorities.
+The issuance of other secondary licenses and permits (e.g. building permits) may also be required.